 In other words, one swift kick to the Haakaa and there goes your milk!

 Because of Haakaa’s less discreet shape, it’s also almost impossible to place completely inside of a bra.
-The fact that the Boobble is cup-shaped makes it much more desirable for the purpose of catching leaking breast milk.
+The fact that The Boobble (10% off) is cup-shaped makes it much more desirable for the purpose of catching leaking breast milk.

 Both of these breastfeeding products can be used the for similar purposes and will achieve very similar results, but in different ways.